xu-hao/pds-cli-cp/README.md

 ## how to run the code

-To use the cli tools, put your spec under `config`.
+To use the cli tools, if your mapper runs on a local host, put your spec under `config`.
 Put your custom python functions under a sub dir in that dir.

+If your mapper runs on a remote host you need to manually copy them to the `config` dir.

 There is a `cli.py`.
 You can run it as

 ```
 python cli.py <file containing your spec> <a yaml file containing resource types> <a yaml file contains pids> <timestamp> --libraryPath <sub dir containing custom python functions> --nthreads <number of threads> --level <level> --pdsHost <pds plugin host> --pdsPort <pds plugin port> --configDir <mapper config dir>